Why does my House Smell like Fish: 8 Possible Reasons

 One of the biggest issues with electricity is overheating, and it mostly happens to the distribution system (lighting fixtures and outlets) or kitchen appliances.
 The good news is—the requirements/standards for electrical components in the US are very strict.
 However, even if the “insides” of your kettle, air fryer, or, say, juice extractor are well-protected against overheating, the insulation can still get damaged over time.

-The heat generated by overloaded wires or circuits is very strong and easily melts through the plastic.
-And burning plastic is known to emit what we call the “fish smell”.
+The heat generated by overloaded wires or circuits is very strong and easily melts through the plastic, and burning plastic is known to emit what we call the “fish smell.”
 Furthermore, most electrical components are protected by heat-resistant chemicals as well, and they generate an even stronger burning odor.

 So, how do you know which appliance or light fixture is causing all this trouble?
 There’s a nifty trick: if the smell lingers, that means you need to check an electrical item that’s on 24/7 (or, at least, during the day).
-And if the odor comes and goes, then it’s something that you only use for a couple of hours a day, like maybe your phone charger or nightlight.
+If the odor comes and goes, it’s something that you only use for a couple of hours a day, like maybe your phone charger or nightlight.

 Once you figure out which item is to blame, you’ll have to replace the insulation, and that should help get rid of the fishy smell in the house.
 The easiest way is to use heat shrink tubing.
 Simply cut the bad insulation out, slide the shrink around the wire and apply some heat.
-A heat gun is recommended for this, but a standard hairdryer will do just fine.
+A heat gun is recommended, but a standard hairdryer will do just fine.

 2. Burned Out/Loose Electrical Wires

 Sometimes, when the electricity spike is too strong, it’s not only the insulation that melts but the wires as well.
-In that case, the odor can be a bit different (like something’s burning), but the consequences tend to be more severe.
+In that case, the odor can be a bit different (like something burning), but the consequences tend to be more severe.
 Loose wires are another common cause of the fishy whiff.
 When left untreated for a long time, they tend to start a fire, especially in older houses that don’t have any protection against power surges.

 Just take a minute to walk around the house and check all the outlets and lights.
-If you see that one of the wires isn’t properly connected, don’t plug it back in.
+If one of the wires isn’t properly connected, don’t plug it back in.
 Instead, carefully remove it and call an electrician.
 This problem isn’t easy to solve manually.
 On the other hand, if you’ve got a bad wire in an appliance, it can be fixed the same way we did the insulation issue.
 Turn off the device/tool and disconnect the wires.

 Next, clip off the burned-out part of the wire from both sides.
 Finishing up, reconnect the “healthy” parts of the wire, put some heat shrink on them, and “seal the deal” with a dryer.
 Do you have a soldering tool in the garage?
 Great!
 It will do an even better job of securing the wire.
-Connections are very hard to repair with some basic tools, though and require expertise.
+Connections are very hard to repair with basic tools and require expertise.

 3. A Weak Breaker Box